-One of the main challenges of companies nowadays is to stay close to their customers and deliver the degree of support they are craving for.
-In an era of automation, Artificial Intelligence, and customer self-service tools, customer service calls are very relevant and valuable.
+One of the main challenges businesses now face is to stay close to their best customers and deliver a level of support they're satisfied with.
+In the era of automation, AI, and self-service tools, improving the customer experience when speaking on a call is relevant and extremely valuable.

 " Customer service had to change because technology has driven changes in the behavior of our customers.
 With so many service options now available to customers, the challenge for businesses is striking the right balance between technology and one-on-one human support.
 But when the balance is right, 61% of customers say customer service technology is redefining their behavior, while 87% say they would stay loyal to companies that offer a real person to talk to. "

 Steve Hurst, Editorial Director at Engage Business Media

 But little has been done to make one-on-one support more efficient and valuable.
 Phone systems remain in an inefficient silo, and cannot adapt well to prioritizing high volume requests and optimizing agent's time.

 The good news is that we've created this 6-step guide to begin filtering your customer support calls, according to what is most valuable to your business!